 I am a owner of JackRabbit Realty and I am offering sellers great savings without sacrificing service.
 Most traditional firms charge sellers 6% of the sale price.
 They take 3.6% and give the rest to the buyer agent.
-I cap my fee at $5,000 and let you decide what to offer buyer agents.
+I cap my fee at $5,000 and let you decide how much more to offer buyer agents.
 Depending on the sale price you can save $5,000, $10,000 or more.

 I perform a complete market assessment, discuss the pros and cons of pricing strategies, provide advice regarding preparation for selling, hire a professional to take photos, post a comprehensive listing description on MLS and public websites like Zillow.com and Realtor.com.